deathworlders/online/content/books/deathworlders/chapter-27-playing-fire.md

 “No…?”

-“It went *’Left Beef Best Beef, or Right Beef Superior Slab?’*” Titan chuckled. “‘Horse took it three to one, man.
+“It went *’Left Beef Best Beef, or Right Beef Superior Slab?’”* Titan chuckled. “‘Horse took it three to one, man.
 Kicked Baseball’s *ass.”*

 Sikes laughed.
 “Ah, poor Base… Feels weird bein’ part of a unit with that kind of media profile though, don’t it?”